amankushwahacodes/Portfolio/README.md

 ## License

-This project is provided as-is.
+This project is provided as-is and is intended for personal portfolio and learning purposes.